 - care planning cycle

 - coaching and mentoring

 - continuous professional development (CPD)

 - inspection reports and audits

 - outcomes frameworks

 - partnership working activities

 - policy and procedural development

 - referral documentation

 - service evaluation

 - team meetings

 - training materials used to develop team

 - workforce training needs analysis and planning

-LMAC 14: Digital skills in adult care (R/650/1959)
+LMAC 14 Digital skills in adult care (R/650/1959)

-Unit summary is to provide learners O 1 • • ; and manage practice in supporting the use e of digital technology Assessment This unit is internally assessed, via a portfolio of evidence.
-Optional Achieved/not yet achieved Level 5 3 credits 25 GLH
+Unit summary The aim of this u The aim of this unit is to provide learners with the knowledge, understanding and skills required to lead and manage practice in supporting the use of digital technology.
+Assessment This unit is internally assessed via a portfolio of evidence.
+25 GLH

-Learning outcomes The learner will: Assessment criteria The learner can: Understand how to support individuals 1.1 Analyse the drivers for the use of digital technology in supporting effective service delivery in adult care and team 1.2 Explain the importance of digital inclusion for: members to individuals and others develop necessary the adult care workforce digital skills 1.3 Describe a range of opportunities that would promote engagement with, and development of, digital skills 1.4 Analyse potential barriers to engagement with and understanding of digital technology 1.5 Explain how relevant legislation, regulation and guidance applies to use of digital technology within adult care 2.
-Be able to facilitate 2.1 Assess gaps in digital skills within own team the development of supporting individuals and others in the use of digital technology digital skills acquisition of digital skills for personal and professional development 2.2 Provide information and guidance to individuals and others about the use of digital technology 2.3 Facilitate access to a range of opportunities appropriate to context and need 3.
-Be able to lead 3.1 Lead the implementation of systems to support the use of digital and manage technology practice in relation to the use of digital 3.2 Evaluate and review practice in supporting the use of digital technology technology 3.3 Agree and implement recommendations to develop and improve practice in supporting the use of digital technology
+Learning outcomes Assessment criteria The learner will: The learner can: Understand how to 1.1 Analyse the drivers for the use of digital technology in supporting support individuals and effective service delivery in adult care team members to 1.2 Explain the importance of digital inclusion for: develop necessary individuals and others digital skills the adult care workforce 1.3 Describe a range of opportunities that would promote engagement with, and development of, digital skills 1.4 Analyse potential barriers to engagement with, and understanding of, digital technology 1.5 Explain how relevant legislation, regulation and guidance applies to use of digital technology within adult care 2.
+Be able to facilitate the 2.1 Assess gaps in digital skills within own team: development of digital supporting individuals and others in the use of digital technology skills acquisition of digital skills for personal and professional development 2.2 Provide information and guidance to individuals and others about the use of digital technology 2.3 Facilitate access to a range of opportunities appropriate to context and need 3.
+Be able to lead and 3.1 Lead the implementation of systems to support the use of digital manage practice in technology relation to the use of 3.2 Evaluate and review practice in supporting the use of digital digital technology technology 3.3 Agree and implement recommendations to develop and improve practice in supporting the use of digital technology